sdsc-hpc-students/sdsc-hpc-students.github.io/supercomputing_club.md

 We also aim to help SDSC build a team of students to compete in Student Cluster Competitions around the world.
 Last year's US competition, held at the annual supercomputing [SC'18](https://sc18.supercomputing.org) meeting in Dallas, challenged students to build, run, and optimize applications that included Deep Learning, Monte Carlo approximations, weather forecasting, and earthquake simulation.

-For more information on the SDSCs' SCC team training plans, see the [SCC Information Page](https://training.sdsc.edu/scc")

 ### Who do we seek?